shabaz123/MiniExperimenter/README.md

 ## Parts Required
 Not a lot is needed to create this project.
 Apart from the calculator (Casio fx-CG50) all that is required is a microcontroller board with 3.3V logic levels, and a 2.5mm 3-way plug (like a headphone plug but thinner).
 And some wire.
-The **Thunderboard Sense 2** is a suitable USB-powered microcontroller board with many in-built sensors.
+The **Thunderboard Sense 2** is a suitable USB-powered microcontroller board with many in-built sensors, and it is easy to start with.
+However, it cannot directly connect to the cloud.
+If the ability to connect to Microsoft IoT Central is required, then **ESP32** based boards can be used.

 For the plug, **Multicomp PSG01492** works, however the plastic outer barrel is too wide in diameter, and won't allow the plug to click into place properly.
 The barrel needs to be removed.
 I used heatshrink sleeving instead, because it is thinner.
 Refer to the [connections diagram](hardware-connections.md) to see how to wire the plug to the Thunderboard.